-$\cdot$ Start a connection from the Testing Station to the iSCSI target being tested.
+Start a connection from the Testing Station to the iSCSI target being tested.
 On each connection do the following:

-• Issue a NOP-Out with ITT != 0xffffffff, I=0, TTT= 0xfffffffff, and some "ping" data attached.
-This data should not be more than MaxRecvDataSegmentLength.

-$\cdot$ Transmit a command to the DUT.
+- Perform a standard login and proceed to the Full Feature Phase. - Issue a NOP-Out with ITT != 0xffffffff, I=0, TTT= 0xfffffffff, and some "ping" data attached.
+This data should not be more than MaxRecvDataSegmentLength. - Transmit a command to the DUT.
 Wait for the DUT to transmit response data and status.

-$\cdot$ Verify that the DUT issues NOP-In in response to the received NOP-Out.

-• Verify that the DUT set the Initiator Task Tag field to the same as was in the received NOP-Out PDU.

-$\cdot$ Verify that the DSL is the same as the NOP-Out PDU and the "ping" data is an exact replica of that sent by the Testing Station.

-$\cdot$ Verify that the received SCSI Response PDU has StatSN incremented from the StatSN transmitted in the NOP-In response.
+- Verify that the DUT issues NOP-In in response to the received NOP-Out. - Verify that the DUT set the Initiator Task Tag field to the same as was in the received NOP-Out PDU. - Verify that the Target Transfer Tag is set to 0xffffffff. - Verify that the DSL is the same as the NOP-Out PDU and the "ping" data is an exact replica of that sent by the Testing Station. - Verify that the received SCSI Response PDU has StatSN incremented from the StatSN transmitted in the NOP-In response.